 There are around 40 species and hundreds of hybrids of Malus tree.
 Originally from temperate regions in the northern hemisphere where they grow at woodland edges or in fairly open but still sheltered areas, these valuable trees are modest in height so good for small gardens.
 They grow well in virtually all soils (other than waterlogged or very dry) in sun or partial shade.

 Malus trees are ideal for small gardens, with strong spring and autumn features and mature trees staying at a manageable size.
 We offer a number of varieties in mature sizes from 2m to 6m height.
 Please look at Malus Evereste, Malus floribunda, Malus Red Sentinel, Malus Rudolph, and Malus Tschonoskii.

-Malus Trees are particularly beneficial to wildlife.
+Crab Apple trees are particularly beneficial to wildlife.
 Birds will eat the crabapples whilst many types of bees will come looking for pollen and nectar from certain varieties of crabapple tree.
 They are also used as pollinisers in orchards and can be used for practicing the art of bonsai.
-Crap apple trees produce huge quantities of pollen.
+Crab Apple trees produce huge quantities of pollen.